peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 - Reed's usually placid countenance is replaced by something more voracious, and she challenges the party to a drinking contest:
 	- She beats Captain Minksi, and narrowly beats Finn
 	- The party is apprehensive about whether Tony should drink, and Reed says, "If you're old enough to fight, you're old enough to drink," then outdrinks him as well
-- Captain Minksi asks if there's anywhere in the establishment they can puke, and Darien says, "It's alright.
+- Captain Minksi asks if there's anywhere in the establishment she can puke, and Darien says, "It's alright.
 You can puke in the rubbish pile.
 It's a bartender's job to clean it up"
-	- After Minksi pukes, Darien invites them to lay on the couch near the fireplace
+	- After Minksi pukes, Darien invites her to lay on the couch near the fireplace
 - Reed offhandedly compliments Tony for his abilities as a creepy doll boy
 	- Captain Minksi yells that he isn't a creepy doll boy
-	- Tony's head turns 180 degrees to look at Minksi and asks them if they still think he's not a creepy doll boy
+	- Tony's head turns 180 degrees to look at Minksi and asks her if she still thinks he's not a creepy doll boy
-- Captain Minksi rants about how much they hate their Gnomish stepmother, and how she's a skank that walks around in skanky clothing all day and distracts the workers at the cannery to the point where no work gets done
+- Captain Minksi rants about how much she hates her Gnomish stepmother, and how she's a skank that walks around in skanky clothing all day and distracts the workers at the cannery to the point where no work gets done
-	- They express a distaste for smaller races and Darien points to a sign that says "No discrimination allowed"
+	- She expresses a distaste for smaller races and Darien points to a sign that says "No discrimination allowed"
 - Darien says, "The militia have been sitting on their arses since the last crusade came through"
 	- Finn says they sat on their asses during the last attack, and that he was surprised they even showed up
 - Darien invites them to stay the night, and the party asks if there's somewhere secure that they can sleep, but he says that upstairs will be fine
-- Captain Minksi falls as they try to get up the stairs
+- Captain Minksi falls as she tries to get up the stairs
-	- Reed runs towards them and asks if they're alright, and Captain Minksi belligerently insists that they're okay and says, "Don't touch me!"
+	- Reed runs towards them and asks if she's alright, and Captain Minksi belligerently insists that she's okay and says, "Don't touch me!"
-	- Reed says she's not touching them and they say, "Don't even touch me with your eyes!" and she shuts her eyes
+	- Reed says she's not touching her and she responds, "Don't even touch me with your eyes!" and Reed shuts her eyes
-	- Finn says that they're not okay and should get some rest
+	- Finn says that she's not okay and should get some rest
 - Reed asks if she can open her eyes now, and Captain Minksi gives the affirmative
 	- She then pulls a blue sword out and strikes Minksi with it
 	- Captain Minksi yells, "You stabbed me!" and Reed responds, "No, it was more of a slashing motion"
-	- Captain Minksi angrily flicks some of their blood at her, then goes into one of the rooms
+	- Captain Minksi angrily flicks some of her blood at her, then goes into one of the rooms
 - Darien says, "Alright, that's enough of that.
 What's with you fishing folk and being decades behind?"
 	- Reed responds, "Fish don't change," and Darien says that he's been here for hundreds of years
 	- Reed excitedly asks about the fish from back then